 In Nevada, numerous agencies and partners are working together to install safety crossings in areas shown by research to have high vehicle-animal collision rates.
 The crossings join with other road safety features, such as centerline rumble strips, installed across Nevada to achieve safer roadways.

 The Nevada Department of Transportation and Nevada Department of Wildlife analyzed which state roadways have the largest percentage of vehicle-animal collisions to identify locations where safety crossings would be most effective in reducing vehicle-animal collision rates.

-Research conducted by the University of Nevada, Reno shows that, during the first two migrations in which safety crossings were installed on U.S. 93 in northeast Nevada, more than 7,000 mule deer were kept off the road and away from potential collisions with vehicles.
+Research conducted by the University of Nevada, Reno shows that, during the first four years in which the U.S. 93 safety crossings were installed, more than 35,000 mule deer used a safety crossing during their seasonal migrations; keeping them off the road and helping prevent potential collisions with vehicles.

 - Help prevent human and animal injuries and deaths caused by vehicle-animal collisions and drivers swerving to miss an animal